yiminghu/AnnoPred/README.md

 * scipy
 * numpy
 * sklearn
-To install these packages, you can conveniently use **pip**.
+* pandas == 0.18.1 (this is a required for munge step in LDSC, see https://github.com/bulik/ldsc/issues/104) To install these packages, you can conveniently use **pip**.
 For example,
 ```
 pip install h5py